swanwish/chrome-app/README.md

-# chrome-app-note
+# The test project for chrome app
-The note app for chrome app
+This project contains the study apps that I learn the chrome app developing.